shaunuk/picar/README.md

 Note - you will want to be able to stop the daemon; see note at end.

 ###Setup your PWM defaults
 I've included a node script file called pwm_test2.
 Tou run this you enter:
 <ul>
 <li>[node pwm_test2]</li>
 </ul>

 We are now going to integrate the pi int the RC car and check we can control the servos.
-You can either connect your Pi to your TV and a keyboard or setup vpn to do this.
+You can either connect your Pi to your TV and a keyboard or setup vpn or ssh to do this.

 The pi-blaster node setPwm() API requires a pin and demand parameter.
 For example setPwm(17,.5) would set ppin 17 to 50% PWM demand or 3.2/2 V.  First off make sure you are happy with how the API works and make sure you can set the output voltage on pins 17 and 18 using a meter.